 5. Mismatched signatures

 When it comes to writing signatures, it’s extremely important to remind the borrower(s) to sign exactly as their name appears on the document.
-Take your time with each signature page to prevent problems here.
+Take your time with each signature page to prevent notary mistakes.

 It’s also important to remember that a signature is legally binding and should not be taken lightly.
 It is essential to make sure all parties involved understand the document they are signing and any consequences that may follow.
 Being informed about the agreement can help to make sure that both the borrower(s) and lender are on the same page.
 With proper preparation, attention to detail, and a legal witness, it is possible to complete a successful signature process.